-A visit to New Zealand isn’t complete without taking a trip around the beautiful South Island, which enjoys year-round tourism.
-In this post, I will give you a taste of some the best places I visited on the epic Stray New Zealand bus tour for my New Zealand South Island backpacking trip and the truly stunning scenery I was privileged to see.
+A visit to New Zealand isn’t complete without taking a trip to the beautiful South Island, which enjoys year-round tourism.
+In this article, I will outline an incredible New Zealand itinerary: 3 weeks in the South Island with stunning scenery that will astound you.

 I woke up to the buzzing of my phone.
 After a bleary-eyed second, wondering who on earth would want to call me at 7.30 in the morning, it dawned on me.
 Yep, it was the ferry company in Wellington asking if I was ready to arrive for boarding, as the boat was about to leave.
 I was still in Auckland.
 And I had booked the ferry for the wrong day.
 Whoops.

 A new phrase I have picked up in New Zealand is ‘cruisy’.
 Meaning easy, relaxed, no worries.
 While my inaugural trip to the South Island was not getting off to the cruisy-est of starts, I was confident that things would work out.
 When travelling, there’s always an element of keeping the faith and hoping everything will fall into place somehow.

 Thankfully, this time my optimism was well placed.
 The lovely people at Bluebridge ferries responded quickly to my pleading email and generously transferred my booking to the next day.
 Now all I needed to do was catch my flight to Wellington and all would be sorted.
 I’m not going to tell you about how I almost left my coat behind on the check-in counter at the airport.
 That would just be embarrassing.
 And absolutely nothing to do with my fuzzy head from drinking lashings of ginger beer with kumara (sweet potato) vodka at a party the night before.
 Oh no.